KALTCHUK/Z80_Modular_Computer/CPM software/CPM transient programs/readme.md.txt

 ## What you'll find in this directory ##
 CP/M has several commands.
-Some of them are buit-in and others are executed as external programs.
-These are what you find here.
+Some of them are buit-in and others are executed as external programs, also called transient programs.
+These are what you'll find here.
+.nujuj,